-If an individual or relay world record is broken, the procedure in B.4.6 will apply.
+If an individual or relay World Record is broken, the procedure in B.4.6 will apply.

-B.8.2 Short Track Speed Skating World Cup Competitions
+B.8.2 ISU Short Track Speed Skating World Cup Competitions

-• For each distance classification (500 m, 1000 m, 1500 m), for both ladies and men, the first and another two selected Skaters shall be tested.

-• Upon completion of the relay competition, for both ladies and men, one selected Skater in the relay competition from a selected team of the top 4 ranked teams, shall be tested.
+- For each distance classification (500 m, 1000 m, 1500 m), for both ladies and men, two selected Skaters shall be tested. - Upon completion of the relay competition, , for ladies, men and mixed gender, one selected Skater in the relay competition from a selected team of the Final A, shall be tested.
 This Skater from the relay team will be selected from the team list provided by the Competitors Steward.
-The same Skater will be tested only once on the same day.

-If the first placed selected Skater of a distance is competing in an additional distance(s) on the same day he/she will be treated according to Article B.4.6.
+If the selected Skater of a distance is competing in an additional distance(s) on the same day he/she will be treated according to Article B.4.6.

 If there are qualifying rounds, Testing may be carried out.
 In this case at least one Skater will be selected from each distance, ladies and men.
-Skaters may be tested more than once during the competition.